For Christians, the Easter egg is symbolic of the resurrection of Jesus Christ. Painting Easter eggs is an especially

 first chance to eat eggs after a long period of abstinence.
 (Orthodox

-symbol of the resurrection; in 1610 A.D., Pope Paul V proclaimed the
+Christians continue to abstain from eggs during Lent.)The Christian Church officially adopted the custom, regarding the eggs as a symbol of the resurrection; in 1610 A.D., Pope Paul V proclaimed the following prayer:

 Easter Egg Hunt.
 Our Easter Egg Hunt marks the start of spring and it's always held outside if possible; this